elastic/kibana/src/core/server/saved_objects/migrationsv2/README.md

    using Saved Objects in v7.4 https://github.com/elastic/kibana/pull/39829)

 Test plan:
-1. Ensure that the different versions of Kibana can successfully upgrade to 7.11.
-Testing upgrades from 6.4 and 7.3 are particularly important.
+1. Ensure that the different versions of Kibana listed above can successfully upgrade to 7.11.
 2. Ensure that multiple Kibana nodes can migrate a legacy index in parallel (choose a representative legacy version to test with e.g. v6.4).
 Add a lot of Saved Objects to Kibana to increase the time it takes for a migration to